 Community Presbyterian Church is a congregation of the Presbyterian Church (USA).
 Our foundation is rooted in the Reformation and the teachings of John Calvin.
 Known as the Reformed Tradition our theology stresses the sovereignty of God, the authority of Scripture, justification by grace through faith and the priesthood of all believers.
 Our churches are governed by presbyters (Elders), who are elected by the church body.

-Our traditional worship services are held at 8:30 AM and 11:00 AM every Sunday morning.
+Our traditional worship services are held every Sunday morning.
 Traditional worship includes our chancel choir, hand bells, and hymns.
 Traditional Worship is held in our beautiful sanctuary, built in 1939.

 CHILDREN IN WORSHIP